limuy2022/trc/rust/README.md

-# A new instance of Trc language
+# The rust version of Trc language

 ## using language is 100% rust

-Rust's modern and safe features make me very intesested in it and decided to learn it by developing this project.

-So this is just an experimental project and I will keep develop c++ version and rust version(maybe more kinds of compilers developing by other languages will be added in future)
+As a modern language,rust provide us a lot of useful features and I enjoy myself in it.So this project is developed by pure rust.

 ## Build